Kovah/blog.kovah.de/content/en/2019/be-careful-with-docker-ports/index.md

       - 127.0.0.1:9200:9200 # <<<
 ```

-At this time, I am pretty sure that huge security issues like this, could be prevented by warnings in the documentation.
+I am pretty sure that huge security issues like this could be prevented by simple warnings in the documentation.
 If there is no warning, or a notice, how should people know about these specific behaviors?
-I hope the pull requests will be merged.
+I hope the pull requests will be merged so nobody else trips into this hole and maybe makes sensible company data public.